pdjr-n2k/TMP106/README.md

 ### (5) Programme switch

-The PRG programme switch is a momentary action push button which is used together with DIL switch (6) to configure each connected sensor channel's NMEA properties.
+The PRG programme switch is a momentary action push button which is used together with DIL switch (6) to configure the NMEA properties of each connected sensor.

 ### (6) DIL switch

-The DIL switch allows the selection of a sensor channel which is to be programmed and the entry of binary-encoded sensor configuration data.
+The 8-channel DIL switch allows the selection of a sensor channel which is to be programmed and the entry of binary-encoded sensor configuration data.
-The switch consists of eight small slide switches labelled one through eight.

 ### (7) Programme state LEDs

-There are three LEDs labelled INST, SRCE and SETP which are used to indicate what data has been entered and what is required whilst a sensor channel is being configured.
+These three LEDs labelled INST, SRCE and SETP are used to provide feedback whilst a sensor channel is being configured.
 During normal module operation these LEDs will all be switched off.

 ### (8) SCR switch